alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 - [Wikipedia](https://en.wikipedia.org/wiki/M45_quad_mount#TCM-20)
 - [Weapons Systems](https://weaponsystems.net/system/750-TCM-20)

-## M3 TCM-20 Section
+### M3 TCM-20 Section

 This is a pair of Hispano-Suiza 20 mm cannon mounted on an M45 turret and mounted in an M3 half-track.
-(The M16 half-track was not used.)
+(The M16 half-track was not used, surprisingly.)

 Origen: EOG.

 - [Wikipedia](https://en.wikipedia.org/wiki/M45_quad_mount#TCM-20)
 - [Weapons Systems](https://weaponsystems.net/system/786-M3%20TCM-20)

-## Rh-202 Battery
+### Rh-202 Battery

 This is a twin-mount of the Rh-202 cannon.

 Origen: Air Strike and Puma.

+Air Strike also has a single-mount version, but I can find no evidence for this other than as the main weapon of IFVs (e.g., the Marder) or on naval mounts.

 Air Strike has hit rolls of 5/4/3 and a damage rating of 2.
-Puma has hit rolls of 3/2/1, which match those of the single gun mount in Air Strike, and a damage rating of 3, which is more than most 20 mm except for the M163/M167.
+Puma has hit rolls of 3/2/1, which match those of the single gun version in Air Strike, and a damage rating of 3, which is more than most 20 mm except for the M163/M167.
 The rate of fire of the twin Rh-202 is about 2000 RPM, but that of the M163/167 is about 3000 RPM, so it seems appropriate damage rating of the Rh-202 is less than that of the M163/M167.
 I adopt the Air Strike values in both cases.

-Air Strike also has a single-mount version, but I can find no evidence for this other than as the main weapon of IFVs (e.g., the Marder) or on naval mounts.

 - [Wikipedia](https://en.wikipedia.org/wiki/Rheinmetall_Mk_20_Rh-202)

-## Panhard M3 DCA Section
+### Panhard M3 DCA Section

 This is the Panhard M3 with a turret with two 20 mm Hispano-Suiza guns.

 Origen: Air Strike and Puma

 Wikipedia and Weapon Systems comment that they have optical sights, but could be equipped with a *search* radar, which Weapon Systems state could feed the range and speed into the targeting computer.
+The radar does not seem to be able to *track* or *lay the guns*.
 I have therefore added R capability.

-An R capability would normally add 2 to the hit rolls, but that would give 5/5/4, which is better than the ZSU-23-4 (5/4/3) and Gepard (5/4/3).
+An R capability would normally add 2 to the hit rolls, but that would give 5/5/4, which is better than the ZSU-23-4 (5/4/3) and Gepard (5/4/3)!
 Adding one would give 4/4/3, which seems more appropriate.

 Wikipedia states that this is E-band, which 2-3 GHz and corresponds to the UF band.

 - [Wikipedia](https://en.wikipedia.org/wiki/Panhard_M3)
 - [Weapon Systems](https://weaponsystems.net/system/532-VDAA)

-## M163 Section
+### M163 Section

 This is the 20 mm Vulcan mounted on an M113.